NIEHS/PCOR_bookdown_tools/README.md

 ## Contact Us

+This is a BETA Release.
+Please let us know of any improvements we can make.

-Please open an [issue](https://github.com/NIEHS/PCOR_bookdown_tools/issues) to suggest edits or to ask questions.
+You can contact us by [email](chordshelp@nih.gov) or by opening an [issue](https://github.com/NIEHS/PCOR_bookdown_tools/issues).
+Please open an issue to suggest edits or to ask questions relating to the code in this repository.

 ## Set Up